dkaur1be24-sketch/Explainable-AI-For-Images/README.md

-# 🔍 Explainable AI Dashboard for Image Classification (CIFAR-10)
+# 🔍 Explainable AI Dashboard for Deep Learning Models using Grad-CAM, LIME, and SHAP(CIFAR-10)

 ---

-**Explainable AI Dashboard for Deep Learning Models using Grad-CAM, LIME, and SHAP**

 ---

-## 2. Problem Statement
+##  Problem Statement

 Deep learning models, especially Convolutional Neural Networks (CNNs), achieve high accuracy in image classification tasks but act as **black boxes**.
 This lack of transparency makes it difficult to understand *why* a model makes a particular decision.